 (2A) The RSC Order 21 rule 3 operates as if subrule (1) of it were replaced by subrule (2B) of this rule.

+[(2B) deleted]

-(2B) A party may amend any of its pleadings, without the leave of the Court, by filing its amended pleading —
+(2) A party to a case cannot amend any of its pleadings, without the Court’s leave, after whichever of the following happens first —

-(a) before any party files a certificate under rule 43(3a); and
+(a) a certificate is tendered under rule 43(3a) in the case on behalf of any party; or

-(b) not later than 14 days before the date fixed for the first listing conference.

-(2) The RSC Order 33 rule 10 and rule 48B of these rules do not apply to an interlocutory application to amend pleadings.
+(b) the case is listed for trial.

-(3) If an application to amend a pleading is filed after a case is listed for trial, the application must be accompanied by an affidavit of the party making the application or the lawyer representing the party.

-(4) The affidavit is to set out the facts —
+(3) An application for leave to amend a pleading must be accompanied by an affidavit of the party making the application, or the lawyer representing the party, that sets out the facts —

-(a) that have arisen since the certificate was tendered under rule 43(3a); and
+(a) that have arisen since the time expired for amending a pleading without the Court’s leave; and

 (b) that ground the party’s or the lawyer’s argument that the amendment is necessary.

+[(4) deleted]

-[Rule 48A inserted in Gazette 31 Jul 2007 p.
-3818; amended in Gazette 10 Dec 2010 p.
-6265.]
+[Rule 48A inserted: Gazette 31 Jul 2007 p.
+3818; amended: Gazette 10 Dec 2010 p.
+6265; 7 Sep 2018 p.
+3190-1.]

 48B.
 Interlocutory applications after listing for trial

+(1A) This rule does not apply to an interlocutory application to amend pleadings.

 (1) If an application for an interlocutory order is filed after a case is listed for trial, the application must be accompanied by an affidavit of the party making the application or the lawyer representing the party.

 (2) The affidavit is to set out the facts that ground the party’s or the lawyer’s argument that the order is necessary.